foundation-model-stack/fms-acceleration/README.md

 # FMS Acceleration

-This [monorepo](https://github.com/tweag/python-monorepo-example) collects libraries of packages that accelerate fine-tuning / training of large models.
+This [monorepo](https://github.com/tweag/python-monorepo-example) collects libraries of packages that accelerate fine-tuning / training of large models, intended to be part of the [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning) suite.

-It is currently being integrated into [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning).

 **This package is in BETA under extensive development.
 Expect breaking changes!**